michal-h21/vim-zettel/README.md

   `:VimwikiRebuildTags` command.

 - `:ZettelGenerateTags` command – insert list of tags and pages that used these tags in the current page.
 It needs updated tags database.
-The tags database can be updated  using the `:VimwikiRebuildTagsh` command.
+The tags database can be updated  using the `:VimwikiRebuildTags` command.
+It works only for the `Vimwiki` syntax, `Markdown` doesn't have tag support.

 - `z` command in the visual mode – create a new wiki file using selected text for the note title